followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/20 npm Package.md

     npm install devextreme

+[note]

-[note]npm ver.
-3 will not install the DevExtreme peerDependencies automatically.
-Run the following commands to install them manually.
+npm@3 will not install the DevExtreme peer dependencies automatically.
+Run the following commands if you need to install them.

-    // Required by DevExtreme
-    npm install jquery@2.2.3

-    // Optional: allow you to use the MVVM approach npm install knockout@3.4
+    // Allow you to use the MVVM approach npm install knockout@3.4
     npm install angular@1
-    npm install angular-sanitize@1

-    // Optional: enable you to localize your app npm install globalize@1
+    // Enable you to localize your app npm install globalize@1
     npm install cldr-data

-    // Optional: enables you to create DevExtreme modules npm install webpack@1.13
+    // Enables you to create DevExtreme modules npm install webpack@1.13

+[/note]

 After installation is completed, you can find all the libraries in the **node_modules** folder.
 Link them within the `<head>` tag of your index page.